-Causes of vulval cancer
+Causes and risk factors of vulval cancer

 Having one or more risk factors does not mean you will definitely get cancer.
 And if you do not have any risk factors, it does not mean you will not get vulval cancer.

 The risk of developing vulval cancer increases with age.
 Most people who are diagnosed with vulval cancer are aged 65 or over.

 Vulval cancer in younger people is often linked to human papillomavirus infection (HPV) and smoking.

-Vulval lichen sclerosus (LS) and vulval lichen planus (LP)
+Lichen sclerosus (LS) and lichen planus (LP)

 Paget's disease of the vulva

 This condition causes abnormal changes in the cells that cover the skin of the vulva.
 It is rare and usually only affects people who have been through the menopause.
 In a small number of cases, cancer is found underneath the area where the Paget’s disease is.

 The term VIN describes changes that happen in the skin that covers the vulva.
 If the changes become more severe, there is a chance cancer might develop after many years.
 VIN is called a pre-cancerous condition.